gregmagdsick/tcp_server/greg_magdsick/README.md

 Then, to access the server, the easiest way to do so is to type 'curl localhost:7000' in the command line

+The output files are created in the /dat directory.

 ##To test
 type 'gulp test' in the command line to lint all the files, as well as run the tests that are in the /test folder.